 Rebirthing-Breathwork, aka Intuitive Energy Breathing or Conscious Energy Breathing, is the ability to breathe Energy as well as air.

-Rebirthing also means to unravel the birth-death cycle.
-This is based on the theory that our bodies store trauma from our birth experience, and we continue to accumulate more negative emotions.
+Rebirthing also means unraveling the birth-death cycle.
+This is based on the theory that our bodies store trauma from our birth experiences, and we continue to accumulate more negative emotions.

 What happens in a Rebirthing Breathwork session?